-As countries gradually ease their strict lockdown measures, people are gearing up to travel, at least by car, putting an end to the fatigue after months of isolation.
+We lived through an epic pandemic and now people are gearing up to travel, at least by car, putting an end to the fatigue after months of isolation.
 Traveling in a post-COVID world is not going to be the same and border management authorities are setting new safety rules and restrictions.
-That’s why you need a few car essentials in place before you go on the road.
+Below are 5 things you need in your car for your next trip.

 No matter what safety measures come in place, as good citizens, it’s everyone’s responsibility to help prevent the spread of the coronavirus and remain safe the next time you are on a road trip.

-Make sure to have these 5 car essentials on hand
+Make sure to have these 5 things in your car

 1. Face Masks